Bokrijk: Bokrijk Open-Air Museum

 A fourth area in the south-west corner of the site is dedicated to The Sixties.

 The region of the museum that represents East and West Flanders has no village setting.
 Instead there are a number of buildings that show characteristic workplaces and housing.

 The Kempen region lies between the Scheldt polders and Maaskant in north-east Flanders.
 The museum has reproduced the traditional timber farm dwellings typical of the region as it was over a century ago.

 The region of Haspengouw is known for its fruit and traditional square farmsteads.
 In the museum this region is represented by a copy of the village of Ulbeek as it would have looked in the 19th century.
 The buildings are arranged around the village square with two ponds and predominantly lime trees.
 Actors provide interactive experiences in the church and the school.

-Aboretum
+Arboretum

 Bokrijk is also home to one of the largest plant collections in Belgium.
 Started in 1965, the first arboretum covered 18 hectares.
 The plant collection was arranged into ornamental gardens such as the Mediterranean garden, a conservatory, a fern garden, woodland and marsh areas.
 Some of the plant collection has been included in the Open Air Museum, such as the herb and vegetable gardens.
 Near the castle and playground is the Scents and Colour garden.